GlazerMann/LD-Chem/README.md

 hygroscopicity (`kappa`).
 These are the properties part2pop used to determine dry particle volume and effective kappa.
 LD-Chem deliberately keeps molar mass from its own species definitions so fixing the particle handoff does not also change aqueous-chemistry or gas/particle conversion semantics.
-Surface tension also remains LD-Chem-owned because part2pop's current particle implementation does not consistently consume per-species surface tension.
+LD-Chem also retains its existing surface-tension default (`0.072 N/m`); part2pop's per-species surface-tension value is not imported because its current particle implementation does not consistently consume it.
 H2O and LD-Chem species with zero reference density likewise keep their complete LD-Chem definitions; H2O is re-equilibrated at the scenario's initial saturation ratio and temperature.